paulgolter/blender-pipeline-integration/README.md

 #### **Context Override**

-As we already saw earlier when defining our own Operators all the functions have a `context` argument.
+As we already saw earlier when defining our own Operators, all the functions have a `context` argument.

 The context contains a lot of information that Operators often read.